Richard Child, 1st Earl Tylney: Inheritance of Tylney estates

 In 1730 Child's wife Dorothy Glynne inherited the Tylney estates in Hampshire from her cousin Ann Tylney (died 5 Feb.
 1729/30), Lady Craven, wife of William Craven, 3rd Baron Craven (died 1739), and daughter and sole heiress of Frederick Tylney (died 1725) (who had built Tylney Hall in 1700), by Ann, daughter of George Pitt (died 1745) of Stratfield Saye, Hampshire.
-Lady Craven's daughter had predeceased her in 1725 and — although Lord and Lady Craven had obtained an Act of Parliament authorising their descendants to bear both their surnames (Craven and Tylney) — ultimately their marriage was without surviving issue.
+Lady Craven's daughter had predeceased her in 1725 and — although Lord and Lady Craven had obtained an Act of Parliament (10 Geo.
+1. c.
+13) authorising their descendants to bear both their surnames (Craven and Tylney) — ultimately their marriage was without surviving issue.
 Ann Tylney, Lady Craven was buried at Binley, Coventry.

 Tylney family of Hampshire

 In 1629 Richard Tylney purchased the manor of Rotherwick from Richard More.
 Tylney was already by then a local landowner.
 His descendant Frederick Tylney, who stood as MP for Whitchurch in January 1708, built a great mansion on the estate in 1700, called Tylney Hall.
 It was rebuilt in 1898 in the Victorian style, and is now a country hotel.
 A marble monument exists in the north aisle of Rotherwick church to Frederick Tylney (d.
 1725), erected by his widow Anne, which displays their combined coats of arms, of which Tylney is: "Argent, a chevron between 3 griffons' heads erased gules".